Atlas-OS/docs/docs/getting-started/installation.md

 !!! danger "Read before continuing"

-    AtlasOS is in compliance with the Windows EULA; activation in Windows is not modified.
+    AtlasOS complies with the Windows EULA; activation in Windows is not modified.

     It is recommended to take a look at our [FAQ page](../faq-and-troubleshooting/removed-features.md).